mzaman07/web-mp3recorder-example/README.md

 # Requirements

-Any Web Browser and HTTP Server.
+Any modern Web Browser and HTTP Server.

 # Install and Setup